greatest-125/cosmo-nuclide-clock/README.md

 ### Assumptions & Simplifications

-A number of simplifications were made when creating this animation (based on Balco et al., 2008 and Lal 1990):
+A number of simplifications were made when creating this animation (based on Balco et al., 2008):

 The following factors are not taken into consideration: